Samsung/ColorPatternTracker/README.md

 4. Connect your mobile phone and press Run> Run 'app'

-It is currently tested to run on Galaxy S6 and Galaxy S7 phones.
+It is currently tested to run on Galaxy S7 phones.

 Follow the steps described in Direct Installation section to run the system.